 Lights out management port of the Citrix ADC MPX appliance

-By connecting the LOM port to a dedicated channel that is separate from the data channel, you can make sure that connectivity to the appliance is maintained even if the data network is down.
-You thereby eliminate the data cable and data network as a single point of failure.
+Connect the LOM port to a dedicated channel that is separate from the data channel, to maintain connectivity to the appliance even if the data network is down.
+You eliminate the data cable and data network as a single point of failure.

-You can access the LOM port through a browser and use the graphical user interface (GUI) for most tasks.
+You can access the LOM port through a browser and use the GUI (GUI) for most tasks.
 All tasks can be performed through the Citrix ADC shell.

 You can use either the GUI or a shell for the following tasks: